Curriculum Vitae

 Short Peer-reviewed Notes:

-Niemiller ML, Glorioso BM, and Wyckoff GR.
+Niemiller ML, Glorioso BM, Wyckoff GR.
 2007.
 New county records for amphibians in middle Tennessee.
 Herpetological Review 38: 234.
 [PDF]

 Niemiller ML, Miller JA, Miller JH, and Miller BT.
 2006.
 Geographic distribution.
 Lampropeltis calligaster.
 Herpetological Review 37: 498.